-- the right to access and port personal information; - the right to rectify personal information; - the right to restrict the use of personal information; - the right to request that personal information is erased; and - the right to object to processing of personal information.
+- the right to access and port personal information; - the right to rectify personal information; - the right to restrict the use of personal information; - the right to request that personal information is erased; - the right to object to processing of personal information and; - the right to withdraw consent at any time where we are relying on consent to process your personal data.

 Although you have the right to request that your personal information be deleted at any time, applicable laws or regulatory requirements may prohibit us from doing so.
+If you are an investor in the DoubleLine funds, certain of the rights described above that may apply to DoubleLine customers outside the United State may not apply to you.
 In addition, if you invest in a DoubleLine fund through a financial intermediary, DoubleLine may not have access to personal information about you.